pmundhra/plum-ems/docs/current-state.md

 - **2025-12-15**:
   - Completed T046 by making the insurer gateway handler delay `insurer.request.retry` events for the orchestrator-calculated backoff before calling the gateway.
   - Confirmed orchestrator retry limits still send terminal failures to `insurer.request.dlq`, giving the DLQ visibility for manual intervention when needed.

+- **2025-12-16**:
+  - Completed T047 by adding `ledger.balance_increased` events and a HoldReleaseService/handler that wakes `ON_HOLD` requests when employer balances rise.
+  - Released parked endorsements by resetting them to `VALIDATED` and re-emitting their payloads to `ledger.check_funds`, keeping the workflow in Kafka instead of manual retries.

 ## Notes